-This outstanding coastal site is a treasure trove of biological diversity; it protects significant surface water, recreational, archaeological, botanical and wildlife resources.
-Much of the property is a mosaic of pine flatwoods interspersed with freshwater swamp and marsh; scrub, grasslands, salt marsh, tidal creek and dune ridge/swale habitats are present as well.
-Multiple access points and more than 10 miles of dirt roads and multi-use trails permit you to explore as little or as much as you like (portions of trails may be wet at times, so wear appropriate shoes or boots).
-For a quick introduction to the preserve, start at the Island Gate trailhead, which has 1.4 miles of loop trails.
-For a longer sojourn, begin at the South Gate trailhead (7.7 miles of loop and spur trails) on CR 30.
-The South Gate trails connect to an even larger network which can also be accessed from the Main Gate trailhead, across from the preserve’s welcome center on SR 30A.
-From the welcome center’s viewing tower by the bay, watch for Osprey, Bald Eagle and Red-tailed Hawk.
-In winter, Black Scoters and Common Loons, can be found in the bay.
+This outstanding coastal site is a treasure trove of biological diversity; it protects significant surface water, recreational, archaeological, botanical, and wildlife resources.
+Much of the property is a mosaic of pine flatwoods interspersed with freshwater swamp and marsh, scrub, grasslands, salt marsh, tidal creek, and even dune ridge/swale habitats as well.
+Multiple access points and more than 24 miles of dirt roads and multi-use trails permit you to explore as little or as much as you like (portions of trails may be wet at times, so wear appropriate shoes or boots).
+For a quick introduction to the preserve, start at the Island Gate trailhead on CR 30A, which has 1.4 miles of loop trails right by the entrance.
+Just west of Island Gate, the South Gate trailhead offers a 2-mile loop through a sandhill/scrub.
+Both trailheads connect to an even larger network of trails which can also be accessed from the Main Gate trailhead, across from the preserve’s welcome center on SR 30A.
+From the welcome center’s viewing tower by the bay, watch for Osprey, Bald Eagle, and Red-tailed Hawk.
+In winter Black Scoters and Common Loons can be found in the bay.
 Breeding songbirds include Brown-headed Nuthatch, Yellow-breasted Chat, and Bachman’s Sparrow.
 Spring and fall are excellent times to visit; 37 species of warblers have been recorded.
-Butterfly watching is good; look for Common Wood-Nymph, Variegated Fritillary and Gray Hairstreak.
-Guided tram tours are offered; call ahead for details.
+Butterfly watching is good; look for common wood-nymph, variegated fritillary and gray hairstreak.
+Guided tram tours are offered.
+Call ahead for details.